mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/03-the-query-builder.md

 This page describes how the query builder should work.

+# Name
+We should come up with a user-friendly name for the query builder to use in the UI to make it more approachable for non-technical users.

+Ideas:
+- Data Explorer

 # Navigating to the Query Builder
 - The query builder should be accessible from anywhere in a schema.
 It should not be tied to a specific table or view.